dosyago/dn/README.md

 ### How secure is running chrome with remote debugging port open?

 Seems pretty secure.
 It's not exposed to the public internet, and pages you load that tried to use it cannot use the protocol for anything (except to open a new tab, which they can do anyway).
+It seems there's a potential risk from malicious browser extensions, but we'd need to confirm that and if that's so, work out blocks.
+See [this useful security related post](https://github.com/c9fe/22120/issues/67) for some info.

 <p align=right><small><a href=#toc>Top</a></small></p>